 In contrast to the Western diet, the Mediterranean diet derives most protein and fat from vegetable sources, which are enriched with antioxidants, monounsaturated and n-3 fatty acids.
 This diet more closely resembles that of modern hunter-gatherer populations and presumed ancestral human populations in macronutrient composition and key dietary components (Mackenbach, 2007; Pontzer et al., 2018).
 Interestingly, the Mediterranean diet is also associated with an anti-inflammatory phenotype (O’Keefe et al., 2008), reduced incidence of chronic disease, and increased longevity, relative to a Western diet (Farchi et al., 1994; Osler & Schroll, 1997; Romagnolo & Selmin, 2017; Trichopoulou et al., 1995).
 At face value, the detrimental health effects associated with Western relative to Mediterranean diets are consistent with evolutionary mismatch.
 However, the mechanisms through which this mismatch may negatively and causally affect health, and conversely how the Mediterranean diet positively impacts health remains poorly understood.
 Disentangling these mechanisms is especially difficult in humans, as population shifts toward Western diets may be accompanied by other challenges to health such as reduced physical activity or increased total caloric intake (Snodgrass, 2013; Kraft et al., 2018; Lagranja et al., 2015).

-In this study, we used a macaque model and whole diet manipulations (Western versus Mediterranean) to investigate one possible mechanism linking diet to chronic disease risk – polarization of immune cell populations toward a proinflammatory state.
+One potential mechanism for dietary impacts on health is through changes to our immune system.
 Previous attempts to understand how Western versus Mediterranean diets impact the immune system have relied on correlational analyses of self-reported diet or short-term dietary interventions in humans, which are limited in their ability to address causality (Stice & Durant, 2014; Suchanek et al., 2011).
-Many experimental manipulations have focused on single nutrients in animal models (Hu, 2002; Kimmig & Karalis, 2013; Ohlow et al., 2017; Steinhubl, 2008; Whelton et al., 1992), which cannot address the potentially important synergistic effects of the multiple nutrients that make up human diet patterns.
-Our study design circumvents these challenges to address the role that a major inflammatory cell type - monocytes - plays in sensing and responding to dietary inputs (Devêvre et al., 2015; Drescher et al., 2019; Holt et al., 2009; Nanri et al., 2007; Nettleton et al., 2006).
+Many experimental manipulations have focused on single nutrients in animal models (F. B. Hu, 2002; Kimmig & Karalis, 2013; Ohlow et al., 2017; Steinhubl, 2008; Whelton et al., 1992), which cannot address the potentially important synergistic effects of the multiple nutrients that make up human diet patterns.
+Our study design employs whole diet manipulations in a randomized preclinical trial framework (Western versus Mediterranean) to address the role that monocytes play in sensing and responding to dietary inputs (Devêvre et al., 2015; Drescher et al., 2019; Holt et al., 2009; Nanri et al., 2007; Nettleton et al., 2006).
 Monocytes and monocyte-derived macrophages are innate immune cells that vary phenotypically along a spectrum, which ranges broadly from proinflammatory (M1-like) to regulatory/reparative (M2-like).
 An appropriate balance of these monocyte phenotypes is essential for a healthy immune system.
 Classically-activated M1 monocytes respond to proinflammatory cytokines such as tumor necrosis factor (TNF)-α and interferon (IFN)-γ by becoming macrophages, which propagate the inflammatory response towards infection (Mosser & Edwards, 2008).
 In contrast, M2 activated monocytes mobilize the tissue repair processes and release anti-inflammatory cytokines in response to IL-4, IL-13, and transforming growth factor (TGF)-β (Mosser & Edwards, 2008).
 Thus, dietary constituents or patterns may influence pathologic processes by altering the balance between these proinflammatory and anti-inflammatory monocyte subsets – a hypothesis that has yet to be tested (Devêvre et al., 2015).